 The environment is everything when reading.
 Books are quiet and peaceful; reading before bed requires a calm and comfortable environment.
 Let's skip those bright task lights or overhead lamps; they are too bright for reading at night and harmful for your eyes.

 Most readers prefer reading with the amber book light, which clips on your books with a lightweight.
 It offers the unique amber mode, emitting natural sunset light to protect your eyesight and prevent eye strain.
 Amber light can naturally stimulate your body to produce more melatonin, leading to better sleep.

 It's of vital importance to reading with suitable lighting, as opposed to fluorescent lighting.
 Then buy yourself a proper book reading light with various lighting effects to meet your reading needs.
-For example, there are 4 kinds of book lights: neck light, amber book light, clip on book light, and book light for kids.

 Proper Reading Posture